-Tier II PMAs consist of agricultural efficiency improvements, aquifer characterization analysis, reoperation of surface water supplies, off-stream storage, drought mitigation & planning, water conservation, groundwater trading and allocations system, watershed and upland management and restoration, voluntary managed land repurposing, groundwater recharge/managed aquifer recharge, and assessment of post-fire hydrology.
+- Tier II PMAs consist of agricultural efficiency improvements, aquifer characterization analysis, reoperation of surface water supplies, off-stream storage, drought mitigation & planning, water conservation, groundwater trading and allocations system, watershed and upland management and restoration, voluntary managed land repurposing, groundwater recharge/managed aquifer recharge, and assessment of post-fire hydrology.
 These PMAs are still under review and development and will be updated based on stakeholder input.
-The following summarizes the Tier II PMAs:

-- Agricultural efficiency improvements: Various equipment and operational improvements designed to reduce overall water demand. - Well Inventory Expansion: Expand the inventory to include all types of wells, including domestic wells used for drinking water. - Reoperation of, or adjustments to, surface water supplies: More efficient use of surface water resources to reduce long-term groundwater pumping - Off-stream storage: Develop off-stream surface water storage projects - Drought mitigation & planning: Drought mitigation planning and identification of drought triggers tied to precipitation, runoff, and other factors. - Water Conservation: Develop a water conservation program to reduce water demand to offset ground and surface water pumping. - Groundwater Trading and Allocations System: Develop an approach for establishing groundwater pumping allocations if other management actions do not result in needed reductions - Watershed and Upland Management and Restoration: Implement multi-benefit projects that enhance precipitation retention and infiltration (i.e., reducing runoff), reduce fuel loads, and support ecosystem services such as reducing peak flood flows and sedimentation and enhancing summer baseflows - Voluntary Managed Land Repurposing: This includes a wide range of voluntary activities that make dedicated, managed changes to land use (including crop type) on specific parcels in an effort to reduce consumptive water use in the SV Subbasin - Groundwater Recharge / Managed aquifer recharge (MAR): Develop aquifer recharge projects to store and augment water supply. - Assessment of post-fire hydrology water supply augmentation: The Plumas County Fire Safe Council has received funding and is in the process of developing the Eastern Plumas Wildfire Protection Project to reduce fuel conditions that can contribute to catastrophic wildfires.
-The GSAs would explore opportunities to support this project and monitor associated changes in streamflow and groundwater levels - Climate Change Impact Assessment: Incorporate additional climate change scenarios into the hydrologic model to assess potential impacts to evaluate and prioritize PMAs.
+The following summarizes the - 319 Tier II PMAs: - Agricultural efficiency improvements: Various equipment and operational improvements designed to reduce overall water demand. - Aquifer characterization: Coordinate with parties that have large capacity wells to conduct aquifer characterization studies throughout the SV Subbasin to provide a more comprehensive understanding of groundwater conditions. - Reoperation of, or adjustments to, surface water supplies: More efficient use of surface water resources to reduce long-term groundwater pumping - Off-stream storage: Develop off-stream surface water storage projects - Drought mitigation & planning: Drought mitigation planning and identification of drought triggers tied to precipitation, runoff, and other factors. - Water Conservation: Develop a water conservation program to reduce water demand to offset ground and surface water pumping. - Groundwater Trading and Allocations System: Develop an approach for establishing groundwater pumping allocations if other management actions do not result in needed reductions - Watershed and Upland Management and Restoration: Implement multi-benefit projects that enhance precipitation retention and infiltration (i.e., reducing runoff), reduce fuel loads, and support ecosystem services such as reducing peak flood flows and sedimentation and enhancing summer baseflows - Voluntary Managed Land Repurposing: This includes a wide range of voluntary activities that make dedicated, managed changes to land use (including crop type) on specific parcels in an effort to reduce consumptive water use in the SV Subbasin - Groundwater Recharge / Managed aquifer recharge (MAR): Develop aquifer recharge projects to store and augment water supply.

-Chapter 5: Plan Implementation
+344 Chapter 5: Plan Implementation

-Over the next 20 years, this GSP will be implemented throughout the basin.
-The SVGMD is coordinating with other agencies, organizations, and landowners in the region to effectively manage the groundwater basin.
-As described in prior sections, a variety of projects and management actions (PMAs) that support groundwater levels, groundwater storage, and interconnected surface waters (ISWs) are currently being, have previously been, or potentially will be implemented.
-Existing and planned PMAs will contribute to the attainment of the Basin's groundwater sustainability goal over the planning horizon of this GSP.
-These PMAs support the continued use of groundwater and will protect all groundwater uses and users into the future.
+345 Over the next 20 years, this GSP will be implemented throughout the basin.
+The SVGMD is 346 coordinating with other agencies, organizations, and landowners in the region to effectively 347 manage the groundwater basin.
+As described in prior sections, a variety of projects and 348 management actions (PMAs) that support groundwater levels, groundwater storage, and 349 interconnected surface waters (ISWs) are currently being, have previously been, or potentially 350 will be implemented.
+Existing and planned PMAs will contribute to the attainment of the Basin's 351 groundwater sustainability goal over the planning horizon of this GSP.
+These PMAs support the 352 continued use of groundwater and will protect all groundwater uses and users into the future.

-Management and administration of the GSP is a major factor in plan implementation.
-GSA staff will provide administrative support and management for the GSA.
-GSA administration activities include coordination meetings with other organizations on projects or studies, email communications for updating GSAs stakeholders about ongoing activities within the Basin, administration of projects implemented by the GSA, and general oversight and coordination.
-Other oversight and administrative activities will occur on an as-needed basis.
+353 Management and administration of the GSP is a major factor in plan implementation.
+GSA staff 354 will provide administrative support and management for the GSA.
+GSA administration activities administration of projects implemented by the GSA, and general oversight and coordination.